Thermalization and Hydrodynamics of Two-Dimensional Quantum Field Theories: Derivation of the Bound

 \subsection{Identification of the long-lived modes}

-The slow thermalization of 2d QFTs suggests the existence of long-lived non-hydrodynamic modes. \footnote{We thank Sean Hartnoll and Tom Hartman for discussions that led to the argument presented in this section.} If the theory is asymptotically free these long-lived modes are particles, and -- ignoring IR issues which we comment on further at the end of this section -- thermalization can be studied perturbatively using Boltzmann kinetic theory as in higher dimensions (see, e.g., \cite{Arnold:2000dr}).
+The slow thermalization of 2d QFTs suggests the existence of long-lived non-hydrodynamic modes. \footnote{We thank Sean Hartnoll and Tom Hartman for discussions that led to the argument presented in this section.} At high temperatures, the physics is governed by a CFT; we start by considering the case where that CFT is free, and then discuss the general case.
+If the UV CFT is free (i.e.~the QFT is asymptotically free) these long-lived modes are particles, and -- ignoring IR issues which we comment on further at the end of this section -- thermalization can be studied perturbatively using Boltzmann kinetic theory as in higher dimensions (see, e.g., \cite{Arnold:2000dr}).
 In this case the equilibration time can be estimated from a thermally averaged cross-section $\langle \sigma\rangle\sim \lambda^2/T^{2(2-\Delta)}$ as

-showing that the bound \eqref{eq_bound_detail} is parametrically saturated.
+showing that the bound \eqref{eq_bound_detail} is parametrically saturated \footnote{KPZ dissipation can moreover be derived in certain weakly coupled 2d QFTs \cite{andreev1980hydrodynamics,Samokhin_1998}.}.
 However, the bound \eqref{eq_bound_detail} holds for any UV CFTs, not only for those with a quasiparticle description.
 In the following, we give an argument for the saturation of the bound that does not rely on kinetic theory.

 When thermalization is impeded by a single slow operator, the equilibration time can be obtained in a systematic expansion using the {\em memory function} formalism to compute the small relaxation rate of the slow operator \cite{PhysRev.124.983,Mori} (see \cite{Hartnoll:2016apf} for a recent review).
 In the present situation, we expect an infinite tower of operators to be approximately conserved at high temperatures due to the Virasoro symmetry (or KdV charges) in the UV.
 However one can nevertheless estimate the equilibration time by choosing one of them (we will comment below on situations where this estimate is too naive).
 The first KdV charge whose conservation is broken by the relevant deformation $\mathcal{O}$ is \cite{Bazhanov:1994ft}